-CoSMO groups are student led teams made up of persons who desire to work together in the local community and nearby cities.
+CoSMO groups are student led service groups made up of people who desire to work together in the local community and nearby cities.
 Service to the community includes but is not limited to tutoring, spending time with kids, high schoolers and the elderly, serving in urban settings, creation care, and more.
 Groups may be formed with the authorization of the Campus Ministries Office.
-The following is a list of CoSMO groups that existed for the 2019-2020 school year:
+The following is a list of CoSMO groups that existed for the 2022-2023 school year:

-- Better Together (Outreach with Youth with Developmental Disabilities)

-- Escape Zone (Youth Outreach)

-- Fostering Hope (Blankets for Foster children)

-- Lunch Buddies (Children's Ministry)

-- Mandate (Traveling Urban Ministry)

-- P.B. & J. Club (Children's Ministry)

-- S.M.I.L.E.
-(Ministry with the Elderly)

-- Society of Christian Nurses

-- Knit, Pray, Love (Knitting and Donations Ministry)

-- LEGO Club (Children with Developmental Disabilities

-- MVNU Grow (Crisis Pregnancy)
+- Better Together (Working with kids on the Autism Spectrum) - Escape Zone (Outreach for at risk youth) - Fostering Hope (Making blankets for Foster children) - Lunch Buddies (Mentoring second grade students) - Mandate (Urban Ministry) - P.B. & J. Club (Children's Ministry) - Daughters (Ministry with the Elderly) - Society of Christian Nurses (Education on Healthcare) - Grow (Mentorship with 5th Grade girls) - HOLA (English language learning and homework help) - Bagging Hope (Food distribution) - Sunday Sanctuary (Offering community to the unhoused) - Second Red Cross (Blood Drives) - Crafting for Kindness (Handcrafted goods donated to local hospitals)